fr0xk/Scripts/Markdown/casteism.md

 - Quran: "Kill them where you find them...fitnah is worse than killing."
 (Quran 2:191) This quote advocates violence against opponents.
 Peace, tolerance, and freedom of thought and religion are crucial values.

-Before you yell at me like a pleb & take your pick from the Holy Trinity of Christian Excuses:
+Before you yell at me like a pleb & take your pick from the Holy Trinity of Religious Excuses:

 > You don't understand it
 >